 New support payments have been introduced by Centrelink, including JobSeeker Payments, Youth Allowance Jobseeker and Parenting Payments (Partnered and Single), with reduced waiting periods and means testing.
-The JobSeeker Payment offers eligible recipients up to $612 per fortnight.
 These payments will provide you with income support if you meet the income tests as a result of the economic downturn due to COVID-19.

 A wage subsidy called JobKeeper is being provided to employers to help businesses impacted by COVID-19 continue employing staff.
-If you are eligible to receive the JobKeeper payment, you will receive a minimum of $1,500 per fortnight as income.
 All employees receiving JobKeeper must be paid the minimum, regardless of their previous wage.
 Businesses can also choose to pay additional wage on top of this income.

-Some banks have announced that they are willing to press pause on loan repayments for a certain period.
-The Government has also announced a six-month moratorium on evictions for both residential and commercial tenants.
-It may be worth contacting your bank or landlord to find out what options are available to you – make sure you check this out before pushing pause.
+Some banks have announced that they are willing to change terms of loans or temporarily pause loan repayments or reduce payments for a certain period.
+The Government announced a six-month moratorium on evictions for both residential and commercial tenants.
+Normal residential arrangements came back into effect on 30 September 2020.
+However, each state and territory will deal with the moratorium differently for residential and commercial arrangements.
+For example, the moratorium on the evictions for commercial leaseholders has been extended to the end of December 2020 in Queensland.
+Visit your State's website for specific information on arrangements.
+It may also be worth contacting your bank or landlord to find out what options are available to you.

-- Find out more about the six-month eviction moratorium.
+- Find out more about the eviction moratorium.

-- Contact your bank directly to find out what options are available to you.
+- Contact your bank's financial hardship team to find out what options are available to you.